Project to convert L-gas to H-gas

 - Grande-Synthe et Dunkirk (59): connection on the Hauts-de-France I (H-gas network) pipeline, extension of the existing Brouckerque station, and construction of a new circa 2 km pipeline (DN200 mm) between the Brouckerque and Spycker stations.

-The pilot phase also plans to adapt the Arleux site to maintain mine gas injections both during this phase and for the start of the conversion plan’s rollout phase.
+The pilot phase also planed to adapt the Arleux site to maintain mine gas injections both during this phase and for the start of the conversion plan’s rollout phase.

-A second series of transmission network modifications will then be required for the conversion rollout from 2021.
+A second series of transmission network modifications will then be required for the conversion rollout from 2021 (phase 1).

 Summary of the work planned for phase 1 of the deployment of the conversion plan

 France is not the only country affected by the Groningue (The Netherlands) gas field’s fall in production.
-Concerted European efforts have been made within the “Gas Platform” regarding L-gas, and the various affected EU states meet on a regular basis (The Netherlands, Germany, Belgium, France, Luxembourg).
+Concerted European efforts have been made within the “Task Force Monitoring L-Gas Market Conversion” regarding L-gas, and the various affected EU states meet on a regular basis (The Netherlands, Germany, Belgium, France, Luxembourg).
 A collaboration agreement has also been signed in Belgium and France between Gasunie Transport Services (GTS), Fluxys and GRTgaz for the conversion of L-gas to H-gas.
 Regular technical exchanges have also been held between Belgian, German and French operators.